dola578/Head-Circumference-Measurement-Using-a-U-Net-Architecture-with-ResNet101-Backbone/README.md

 # **Dataset**
 The dataset can be accessed from [here](https://webmailuwinnipeg-my.sharepoint.com/:f:/r/personal/dola-s_webmail_uwinnipeg_ca/Documents/Fetal%20Head%20Circumference%20dataset?csf=1&web=1&e=mBKQLT).
 The data is provided by the HC-18 challenge.
 The datasets are already divided into training and test sets.
 There are 999 images with 999 annotations in the training set and 335 images only in the test set.
 A csv file containing the pixel sizes and the actual HC measurements for each training sample is provided, while another csv file with just the pixel sizes of the test samples is also given.
 Since it is a challenge, the test data labels are not provided by the challenge team.

+> [!NOTE]
+>The challenge team is currently not accepting submissions as they are facing problems from their end and have not fixed the issue yet.
+Therefore, from my 999 training data, I kept 749 images as training data and 250 images as test data.

 # Library Requirements
 > [!NOTE]
 >A specific version of the typing_extensions is required to avoid errors in the code.
 This can be run for the typing_extensions: